-Set out separately the name of every person or body of persons to whom any sum was paid, and a description of every expense and the reason for which it was paid.
-Sums paid for radio broadcasting, television broadcasting, newspaper advertising, posters, pamplets etc must be set out separately and under separate headings.
+- the name and description of every person or body of persons to whom any sum was paid; - the reason that sum was paid.

+Sums paid for radio broadcasting, television broadcasting, newspaper advertising, posters, pamphlets etc must be set out separately and under separate headings.

-NAME and ADDRESS DESCRIPTION of EXPENSES EXPENSES PAID
+NAME and DESCRIPTION REASON for EXPENSES EXPENSES PAID

 Total

-Dated at this day of 2016.
+Dated at this day of 2019.

 Signature

-UIRED TO BE COMPLETED AND RETURNED TO THE EI 135, WELLESLEY STREET, AUCKLAND 1141 BY 9 DECEM
+COMPLETED (EVEN IF IT IS A NIL RETURN) AND PROV 135.
+WELLESLEY STREET ALICKLAND 1141 BY 13 DECE